Asymptotic approximations for stationary distributions of many-server queues with abandonment: Description of model and state dynamics

-\noi Moreover, since the head-of-the-line customer is the customer in queue with the longest waiting time, the quantity \be \chi^{(N)}(t)\doteq \inf\left\{x>0:\ \renegn_t[0,x]\geq \qn(t)\right\} = \left(F^{\renegn_t}\right)^{-1} (\qn(t)) \ee represents the waiting time of the head-of-the-line customer in the queue at time $t$.
-Since this is an FCFS system, any mass in $\renegn_t$ that lies to the right of $\chi^{(N)}(t)$ represents a customer that has already entered service by time $t$.
-Therefore, the queue length process $\qn$ admits the following alternative representation in terms of $\chi^{(N)}$ and $\renegn$: The following auxiliary processes are useful for the evolution of the system and can be recovered from the state of the system $\yn$ by using equations (2.9)--(2.11) and (2.14) in \cite{kanram08b}: \begin{itemize} \item the cumulative reneging process $\rn$, where $\rn(t)$ is the cumulative number of customers that have reneged from the system in the time interval $[0,t]$; \item the cumulative potential reneging process $\sn$, where $\sn(t)$ represents the cumulative number of customers whose potential waiting times have reached their patience times in the interval $[0,t]$; \item the cumulative departure process $\dn$, where $\dn(t)$ is the cumulative number of customers that have departed the system after completion of service in the interval $[0,t]$; \item the process $\kn$, where $\kn(t)$ represents the cumulative number of customers that have entered service in the interval $[0,t]$. \end{itemize}
+The following auxiliary processes are useful for the evolution of the system and can be recovered from the state of the system $\yn$ by using equations~(2.9)--(2.11) and (2.14) in \cite{kanram08b}: \begin{itemize} \item the cumulative reneging process $\rn$, where $\rn(t)$ is the cumulative number of customers that have reneged from the system in the time interval $[0,t]$; \item the cumulative potential reneging process $\sn$, where $\sn(t)$ represents the cumulative number of customers whose potential waiting times reached their patience times in the interval $[0,t]$; \item the cumulative departure process $\dn$, where $\dn(t)$ is the cumulative number of customers that departed the system after completion of service in the interval $[0,t]$; \item the process $\kn$, where $\kn(t)$ represents the cumulative number of customers that entered service in the interval $[0,t]$. \end{itemize}